 Check out specific curve and plus ranges

-Commonly overlooked because of their matronly associations, curve ranges from high street stores shouldn’t be ruled out.
+Commonly overlooked because of their matronly associations, curve ranges from popular stores shouldn’t be ruled out.
 "They tend to be more flatteringly shaped clothes than 'straight' sizes that are just made bigger but not adjusted to fit well," says Bridie.
-For example, New Look’s curve collection is often curated by plus-size style-setters and the pieces modelled on curvy figures.
 And above everything, all items are modestly priced.
-Other notable high street stores that stock on-trend curve ranges and staple pieces are River Island and H&M, and don't forget ASOS either.
+Other notable stores that stock on-trend curve ranges and staple pieces are The Iconic and ASOS.

 Don’t rule out supermarkets

 Okay, so when you’re filling your trolley with groceries, you might not be thinking about clothes shopping.
 But honestly, don’t sleep on supermarkets’ clothing shelves.
-From Asda’s George collection to Sainsbury’s Tu range and Tesco’s F&F, there are fashionable garments to be had that are made well, affordable and size-inclusive.
+From Costco to Aldi, there are fashionable garments to be had that are made well, affordable and size-inclusive.

 Check out online resale marketplaces

 Plus-size people have a notoriously hard time shopping secondhand.
 For years I searched and searched charity shops for fashionable finds but because the 'oversized' trend was in and everybody was snapping up the bigger sizes, it seemed impossible.
 But with the likes of Depop, eBay and Facebook Marketplace, it’s never been easier to snag some stylish secondhand finds.
 Although, to be fair, it might take you a little longer than straight-size shoppers.

 Watch for sales

 Previously, sales were a biannual occurrence but now there's a discounted event happening every month.
 Hold off buying an item until then, particularly if you’re looking to swoop in on some expensive pieces for longevity.

 *Name has been changed